5 Nurses Suspended For Peeping At Dead Patient’s Genitals With Sizable Curiosity

 — abftp (@abftp) September 6, 2017

-According to Fox News, a nurse who was not involved brought what she had over heard to the hospital administrators.
+According to Fox News, a nurse who was not involved brought what she had overheard to the hospital administrators.
 The five nurses involved were suspended from their jobs for three weeks and four have since returned to work.
 The fifth nurse no longer works at the hospital, but her departure from the position had nothing to do with this incident.

 It is not known what floor or medical unit these nurses were working on at the time and their names have not been made public.
 The deceased patient’s identity has also been protected, but it is not known if the hospital made the family members of this deceased patient aware of this incident.